 The star-nosed mole is a carnivore and eats worms, amphibians, aquatic insects, mollusks, and small fish.

 They live in wet lowland areas, forests, and marshes.
 Their lifespan is 2.5 years in captivity.
-By using their star-nose, they are able to gather a clear image of their surroundings.
+Using their star-nose, they can gather a clear image of their surroundings.

-The striped skunk is a mostly nocturnal species of skunk found in the central states of North America.
+The striped skunk is a primarily nocturnal species of skunk found in the central states of North America.

-Their color can be black, gray, or brown but always has a white stripe on their back running from head to tail.
+Their color can be black, gray, or brown, but they always have a white stripe on their back running from head to tail.

 They measure from 52 to 77 cm and weigh between 1.8 to 4.5 kg.
 Striped skunks are omnivores and eat crickets, grasshoppers, beetles, caterpillars, mice, voles, eggs, and small birds.

 The striped skunk lives in open areas such as grasslands or thin forests in southern Canada, the United States, and northern Mexico.
 Their lifespan is up to seven years.

 The swamp rabbit is a large-sized species of cottontail rabbit.
 They can usually be found in swamps and the wetlands of the southern regions of the United States, including Alabama, Mississippi, Louisiana, Tennessee, Texas, Arkansas, and South Carolina.

 They are also called marsh rabbits or cane-cutter rabbits.